 Assumption~\ref{assumption:regularity}\ref{item:smoothness} is commonly adopted in the nonlinear panel regression literature (see \citealp{fernandez2016individual} and \citealp{chen2021nonlinear}) and is satisfied by Logit, Probit, and Poisson models.

-Assumption~\ref{assumption:regularity}\ref{item:strong_factors} refers to the strong factor condition and is standard in the factor model literature.\footnote{Developing estimation and inference methods robust to weak factors is an important but highly nontrivial problem, even in linear panels; see \citet{armstrong2022robust}.
-In this paper, we simply follow the set-up of \citet{chen2021nonlinear} and leave the important problem of allowing for weak factors in nonlinear models for future research.} Additionally, the compactness of the nuisance parameter space ensures that the maximum eigenvalues of $\Sigma_{\lambda}$ and $\Sigma_{\gamma}$ are bounded.
-We also impose the assumption that $\Sigma_{\lambda}\Sigma_{\gamma}$ has distinct eigenvalues, but it is not necessary.
-It is introduced purely to simplify the discussion of technical aspects in the main text.
-In the Appendix, we demonstrate that relaxing this assumption does not affect our main results.
+Assumption~\ref{assumption:regularity}\ref{item:strong_factors} requires the factors to be strong.
+This condition is standard in the factor model literature.\footnote{Developing estimation and inference methods robust to weak factors is an important but highly nontrivial problem, even in linear panels; see \citet{armstrong2022robust}.
+In this paper, we simply follow the set-up of \citet{chen2021nonlinear} and leave the important problem of allowing for weak factors in nonlinear models for future research.} Additionally, the boundedness of the nuisance parameter space ensures that the maximum eigenvalues of $\Sigma_{\lambda}$ and $\Sigma_{\gamma}$ are bounded.
+The additional assumption that $\Sigma_{\lambda}\Sigma_{\gamma}$ has distinct eigenvalues is not crucial and is introduced purely to simplify the discussion of technical aspects in the main text.
+In Appendix~\ref{ssec: distinct eigenvalues}, we demonstrate that this assumption can be relaxed without affecting our main results.

-We now turn to a key condition for establishing the consistency of our NNR estimator, the restricted strong convexity (RSC) condition.
-This condition, originally introduced by \citet{negahban2012unified}, plays an important role by simplifying the derivation of error bounds for regularized M-estimators.
-The RSC condition has been widely applied in matrix estimation problems with low-rank constraints, including matrix completion (\citealp{negahban2012restricted}), reduced-rank regression estimation (\citealp{rohde2011estimation}), and econometric analysis of low-rank models (\citealp{moon2018nuclear}, \citealp{chernozhukov2019inference}).
+Assumption~\ref{assumption:regularity}\ref{item:X_generalized_nonlinearity} is a generalized non-collinearity condition that rules out covariates that do not display variation in the individual and time dimensions, such as time-invariant or individual-invariant regressors.
+This condition is identical to Assumption 1(vii) in \citet{chen2021nonlinear}, and we the reader to that paper for further discussion.
+In fact, we do \emph{not} use this assumption in our proofs but we impose it here in order to be able to invoke the results of \citet{chen2021nonlinear} characterizing the asymptotic properties of the FE estimator.